emad-elshabrawy/elf-inspector/README.md

 # ELF Inspector

-A lightweight command-line tool written in C for inspecting the internal structure of ELF (Executable and Linkable Format) binaries.
+A lightweight command-line tool written in **C** for inspecting the internal structure of **ELF (Executable and Linkable Format)** binaries on Linux and Unix-like systems.

-The project was built as a hands-on learning exercise to understand how ELF binaries are organized at the binary level, with a focus on parsing ELF headers, program headers, and section headers directly from the file.
+The project was developed as a hands-on systems programming and binary analysis exercise, with a focus on understanding how ELF binaries are structured and how their metadata can be parsed directly from the binary file without relying on external ELF parsing libraries.

 ---

 ## Overview

-ELF is the standard binary format used by Linux and many Unix-like systems for executables, object files, shared libraries, and core dumps.
+ELF is the standard binary format used by Linux and many Unix-like systems for executables, object files, shared libraries, and other binary objects.

-Instead of relying on tools such as `readelf` to display ELF metadata, this project parses the ELF structures directly in C and presents selected information in a simple and readable format.
+Instead of relying entirely on utilities such as `readelf`, this project demonstrates how selected ELF structures can be read directly from a binary file using C and the data structures provided by `<elf.h>`.

-The current implementation focuses on three major parts of an ELF binary:
+The current implementation focuses on three main components:

+ext
 ELF Inspector
 │
 ├── ELF Header